 With great sadness, we announce that our wonderful centre manager Jane Hartoch is leaving the Island after 6 years of incarceration in the Old Bridewell Police Station.
 We are now seeking a new ISLAND CENTRE MANAGER.
 We are also looking for Duty Managers for The Arts Mansion.
 Flexible 3-10 hour shifts – £9.90 per hour. […]

-As of 1st April, free universal testing in England comes to an end.
+Update – April 22 As of 1st April, free universal testing in England comes to an end.
 Check-in to venues ended in February of this year.
 Visit England’s Good to Go Industry standard is to close, In England, face coverings are no longer required by law.
-Most of the remaining Covid restrictions in the UK have ended.
-So the […]
+Most of the remaining Covid restrictions in the UK […]

 Invisible Circus Directors and Artspace Lifespace founders Wim Penhaul and Doug Francis and Trinity Community Arts CEO Emma Harvey urge other arts organisations to get behind the campaign.
 The Invisible Circus, Artspace Lifespace and Trinity Community Arts have committed to buying £1000 of shares in the Stokes Croft Land Trust to support the purchase of […]

 Artspace Ashton Court welcomes an experimental new sculpture by artist Luke Jerram in the grounds of Ashton Court in Bristol.
 Situated beside the Courtyard Café of Ashton Court with stunning vistas over Bristol and the iconic Grade I listed mansion sits a giant wooden seed, a sculpture which will slowly be transformed by members of the […]

 Join the first instalment of this Performance Art Workshop Series.
 Creatives Jo Chalkblack, Kevin D’Orso and Jasper D’Orso lead this first installement as we are guided through a day of experimentation on themes of deep ecology through their workshop Second Body.